GHAkena/date-of-birth-assignment/README.md

 # date-of-birth-assignment
-program to generate date of birth
+A simple program to generate date of birth, in Python